Free COVID-19 antigen tests for Dothan City School employees

-Dothan City Schools are partnering with Alabama Clinics located on Highway 52 to offer free COVID-19 antigen testing for employees.
+Dothan City Schools and Alabama Clinics located on Highway 52 are offering free COVID-19 antigen testing for school system employees.

 The first date of the free drive-through testing for employees is scheduled for Saturday, Aug.
-22 from 9 a.m.-2 p.m.
+22, from 9 a.m. to 2 p.m.

 Additional test dates are scheduled for Sept.
 19, Oct.
 17, and Nov.
 14. The testing is voluntary for employees, and the results will not be shared with Dothan City School administration.